I don’t think it’s news to anyone over 30 that it’s certainly a different world today than it ever has been.

 Life – our culture and our society – is certainly different these days.

-Upon graduation from high school, teens are hit full on with deciding their future; with figuring out their next step.
+Upon graduation from high school, teens are hit full-on with deciding their future; with figuring out their next steps.
 Really they could/should have been giving it some thought all along, of course, but while school is in session, there are enough tests, and parties, and labs, and spring breaks, and part-time jobs, and preparing for their driver’s license, and team sports and rehearsals to effectively distract them from giving serious thought and preparation to their post-high school life.

 One of the more interesting gap or bridge year programs I’ve found recently is one called Praxis.